pyhung99/contiv2/websrc/source/install/user_guides/getting_started/network_topologies/bgp.md

 #Typical worklow:
-- Configure Bgp on the Leaf switches Leaf 1 and Leaf 2
+- Configure BGP on the Leaf switches Leaf 1 and Leaf 2
 - Bring up Contiv – netplugin and netmaster
 - Create a Vlan network with subnet pool and gateway
 - Add Bgp configuration on the host, to peer with the uplink leaf